-DSC women’s golf wins 9th NJCAA championship
+DSC women’s golf wins 10th NJCAA championship title in record fashion

 "This is a tremendous win for Coach Brown and her team," said DSC President Thomas LoBasso.
 "Our women's golf program has become a dominant force in the NJCAA on and off the course.
 We're very proud to add another national championship to the program's credentials as well as another year of success in the classroom."